 The specific implementation of digital marketing strategies will vary depending on the outcome that you are looking to achieve, for example:

 - Grow your funnel – To increase the inflow of customers to your site, paid advertising can be a very quick and cost effective method.
-Google AdWords campaigns, or paid ads on social media allow you to target specific cohorts of potential customers and only pay when they click on your ad.
+Google AdWords campaigns, or paid ads on social media allow you to target specific customers and only pay when they click on your ad.
 An alternative method is to use technical SEO to optimise the content on your site and increase your ranking in the popular search engines like Google and Bing.
 Increasing your visibility in these platforms ensures you will get a much higher volume of traffic to your site and improves your sales funnel.

 Using a combination of these strategies will help you to grow your pipeline and keep potential new customers engaged through the sales process.
 By providing genuinely useful content and tools you can also build strong relationships that lead to repeat custom over time.

 As with other industries, marketing strategies for financial services should not be static, but constantly evolving and improving over time.